tpatnala/mslearn-ai-information-extraction/Instructions/Labs/02-content-understanding-api.md

 You're going to use the REST API to create an analyzer that can extract information from images of business cards.

+1. Open a new browser tab (keeping the Azure AI Foundry portal open in the existing tab).
+Then in the new tab, browse to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`; signing in with your Azure credentials if prompted.

+    Close any welcome notifications to see the Azure portal home page.

 1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment with no storage in your subscription.

     The cloud shell provides a command-line interface in a pane at the bottom of the Azure portal.
 You can resize or maximize this pane to make it easier to work in.